-2017 started off with a bang.
+2017 started off with a bang!
 Our team of staff and volunteers has worked tirelessly to protect programs that impact 50+ Mainers at the state and federal levels.
 We implemented new programming in many communities in an effort to connect more directly with our members.
-We expanded our Age-Friendly Community Network to 30 communities across Maine and we continue to boast more age-friendly communities than any other state in the nation!
+We expanded our Age-Friendly Community Network to 30 over communities across Maine and we continue to boast more age-friendly communities than any other state in the nation.

 As you will see, much of this year’s advocacy work is focused on protecting health care and fighting for the Maine Caregiver Tax Credit.
 The new legislative session began in January, and since then we’ve been hard at work in Augusta advocating for support of family caregivers.
 Recently, AARP Maine staff, surrounded by members and volunteers, testified in support of a non-refundable credit that would provide up to $2,500 in relief for family caregivers who have an income of less than $75,000 for an individual and $150,000 for a couple.
 “Family caregivers take on huge responsibilities that can be overwhelming, stressful and emotionally and physically exhausting, not to mention financially challenging,” stated Rich Livingston, AARP Maine Volunteer State President, to the Committee.
 “We can take this important policy step to help make their lives a little bit easier.